vivarium-collective/vivarium-core/doc/guides/processes.rst

   :term:`topology`.
 * **config** (:py:class:`dict`): A configuration dictionary that conforms to the requirements of the particular deriver being invoked.

+..
+WARNING:: Derivers need to be registered for Vivarium Core to know what deriver each name indicates.
+To register a deriver, just create an instance of it.
+Many derivers do this automatically on import.

 Next Updates
 ============